Unofficial Historical Website for the Palace Hotel, San Francisco.

 A stunning Palace Hotel trinket dish from the original 1875 building.
 Backmarked "Especially made for PALACE HOTEL SAN FRANCISCO by Bauscher Bros.
 New York & Weiden, Germany.
 Reg U.S. Pat Off.

-This pattern is known to have been used c1900 to 1906.
+This pattern is known to have been used in 1905 and 1906, but how far it goes back, I do not know.
 Once the new 1909 hotel was built, the same pattern with the new PH logo was used briefly.

 Palace Hotel Reed & Barton silver dish.
 Dated 1951, these are still in use today at the hotel for serving chips in The Pied Piper and the Garden Court.